GENERAL INFORMATION: 503-823-4000

-3. The Bureau of Development Services shall post public notice of the interim rule not more than 30 days after adoption by posting on its website and shall send notice to the Office of Neighborhood Involvement.
+3. The Bureau of Development Services shall post public notice of the interim rule not more than 30 days after adoption by posting on its website and shall send notice to the Office of Community & Civic Life.
 Such notice shall identify the location at which copies of the full set of the interim rules may be obtained.

 D. All final and interim rules shall be filed in the office of the Director.
 Copies of all final and interim rules will be made available to the public at the Development Services Center.

 (Amended by Ordinance Nos.
 176585, 176955 and 182456, effective December 24, 2008).
 The Bureau of Development Services shall have authority to enforce Section 14A.20.070, and Subsections 16.10.200 L., 16.20.120 H., and 16.20.130 I., 16.20.160 and Sections 16.20.170, 16.70.450 and 16.70.800.
 The Bureau shall have authority to issue parking citations and order the towing and storage and/or removal of such vehicles and objects.
 In addition, violations of Section 16.20.160 are also subject to the Bureau of Development Services enforcement remedies as described in Subsection 3.30.040 C.